santogioia-scandit/data-capture-documentation/docs/sdks/cordova/add-sdk.md

 ### Add the Scandit Data Capture SDK manually

-After you download the archive containing all the plugins at [ssl.scandit.com/dashboard/downloads](https://ssl.scandit.com/dashboard/downloads), unzip the archive.
-It includes the available Cordova plugins, including the scandit-cordova-datacapture-core plugin that all other plugins depend on.
+After you download the [archive containing all the plugins](https://ssl.scandit.com/dashboard/downloads), unzip the archive.
+It includes the available Cordova plugins, including the `scandit-cordova-datacapture-core` plugin that all other plugins depend on.

 ### Add the plugin to your project

 Use the Cordova CLI to add the plugin(s) to your already existing project.

-First add scandit-cordova-datacapture-core plugin:
+First add `scandit-cordova-datacapture-core` plugin:

 ```sh
 cordova plugin add <path to scandit-cordova-datacapture-core plugin>
 ```

-If your project is not yet configured to use Swift on iOS, you’ll need to add the following line to your config.xml file to specify the Swift version you’d like to use:
+If your project is not yet configured to use Swift on iOS, you’ll need to add the following line to your _config.xml_ file to specify the Swift version you’d like to use:

 ```jsx
 <platform name="ios">